Contents

 -

-Form I-20: Your college will forward an I-20 once you are admitted.
+Fill out the form I-20: Your college will forward an I-20 once you are admitted.
 Actually, this one is among the most crucial files pertaining to the visa application.

 -